OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Out-GridView.md

 ```

 `Get-ChildItem` gets all the files in the PowerShell installation directory and its subdirectories
-using the the `$PSHOME` automatic variable.
+using the `$PSHOME` automatic variable.
 The parentheses in the command establish the order of
 operations.
 As a result, the output from the `Get-ChildItem` command is saved in the `$A` variable
 before it is sent to `Out-GridView`.